 Oftentimes the biggest weather concern that our couples have is if it will rain on their wedding day.
-But as destination wedding travel planners we are concerned about a whole host of issues – rain, humidity, extreme heat, heavy winds, hurricanes, tropical storms, and more.
-I often say that my job is to think of all the terrible things that can go wrong on your event day and create a plan to minimize that risk as much as possible.
-It’s the not so fun part of events and travel, but it’s so very necessary!
+But as destination wedding travel planners we are concerned about a whole host of issues – rain, extreme heat, heavy winds, hurricanes, tropical storms, and more.
+I often say that our job is to think of all the terrible things that can go wrong during travel and create a plan to minimize that risk as much as possible.
+It’s the not so fun part of travel, but it’s so very necessary!

 Since we’re currently in hurricane season, and this year is predicted to be a record one, we think it’s an ideal time to discuss the effects of inclement weather on your destination wedding.
 Before we dive in, let’s look at the things you must do in advance of your wedding to prepare for the possibility of a weather issue.
 Then we’ll review what you can do in the actual event that severe weather causes you to make changes to your wedding.